ThijsTerporten/Climbing-Traveller/README.md

 section that contains the articles in bouldering.html and lead-climbing.html.

 Running my code through the CSS-validator on W3C-schools (Jigsaw) no errors where found.

 HTML-validator results:
 Jigsaw-result:

 ### Bugs

+#### Overflow on smaller screens

+During testing for smaller screens I noticed that there was a overflow on the right side of the screens.
+First I checked whether I had all bootstrap included correctly, which I had since there where no issues on the other two pages.
+After disabling elements of the website that could cause the problem at first I thought it was the size of some words on my webpage that would break and cause the overflow, making some words smaller fixes the issue for the time being but that should only be a temporary solution.
+After further looking into this I realised it didn't have anything to do with the size of the words but my font-size was causing the problems (Set to 8vh at that moment) of the overflow on my page.
+After doing further research on the matter I found that it is possible to fix this by using SASS.
+(Will be done this way in the future.)
+For the time being I removed all styling regarding font-size in my css and instead set the font-size in the general styling-section of my CSS code.
+To accomodate the sizes properly on smaller screens
+I added custom media queries for the font-size to balance it out within the limits of my current knowledge on the matter.

 #### Images